Ks89/NdkExample_AndroidStudio/README.md

 # NdkExample in AndroidStudio
-My example of an AndroidStudio1.3 RC NDK's project.
+My example of an AndroidStudio RC NDK's project.

 # What is it intereseting here?